johnathan-convertino-afrl/BEAR/README.md

   4. make

 ## Cmake options
   All applications are build OR the zero stage bootloader is built.
+The -DBOOTLOADER option will only build the zerostage bootloader (ZEBBS).
+Without it all apps will build WITHOUT the bootloader.

   - cmake ../  -DCMAKE_TOOLCHAIN_FILE=../arch/riscv/veronica/riscv.cmake
   - cmake ../  -DBOOTLOADER=ON -DCMAKE_TOOLCHAIN_FILE=../arch/riscv/veronica/riscv.cmake